ButlerFuqua/butlerfuqua/README.md

 ## Some of my work experience 🏢👨‍💻👩‍💼💻👨‍💻

-In short, I have a vast skillset due to the various projects I've worked on.
+**In short**, I have a vast skillset due to the various projects I've worked on.
 JavaScript is defenitly my strength and Web Development is my forte.

 I like working in the pipline with automated testing, containerization (Docker), and deploying.